SaierLaboratory/BioVx/manuals/YutanpaNet.md

 # Documentation for script: _YutanpaNet.py_

 ## Summary
-This program applies a graph-based approach to infer complete multicomponent transport systems in a (meta)genome.
+This program applies a network-based approach to infer complete multicomponent transport systems in a (meta)genome.
 It generates 4 tab-delimited files with the inferences:

 1) _"greens.tsv"_, contains the assignments with the highest confidence.